nilskch/monkeylang/README.md

 This is a fun project to learn more about interpreters and compilers and to learn Rust programming language.
 The interpreter is written in pure Rust [without any third party dependencies](https://github.com/nilskch/monkeylang/blob/main/compiler/Cargo.toml).

-At the moment this is "just" a tree-walking interpreter.
-I currently work on a bytecode compiler and a virtual machine to make the interpreter faster
-(hence I called the crate "compiler" and not "interpreter" before you nitpickers call me out).

 ## Playground
 Run monkey code and discover all language features online in the [wasm based playground](https://nilskch.github.io/monkeylang).
 There are plenty examples that showcase all language features.